cakephp/phinx/docs/configuration.rst

             adapter: sqlite
             memory: true     # Setting memory to *any* value overrides name

 SQL Server
 `````````````````

-When using the ``sqlsrv`` adapter and connecting to a named instance of
+When using the ``sqlsrv`` adapter and connecting to a named instance you should
-SQLServer you should omit the ``port`` setting as sqlsrv will negotiate the port
+omit the ``port`` setting as SQL Server will negotiate the port automatically.
-automatically.
-Additionally, omit the ``charset: utf8`` or change to ``charset: 65001`` which corresponds to UTF8 for SQL Server.
+Additionally, omit the ``charset: utf8`` or change to ``charset: 65001`` which
+corresponds to UTF8 for SQL Server.

 Custom Adapters
 `````````````````